MarioHristov/C4NexusProject/README.md

 I wanted to make the process of filtering and sorting the data quick for the user.
 First I thing I though of was the page reloading.
 By changing the DOM you get seamless filtration without having to reload the page.

-To load the project it may be necessary to use the following command to run a local server `npm install -g http-server`
+To load the project it may be necessary to use the following command into a terminal inside the project folder to create a local server
+`npm install -g http-server`

+Then run it with this command
+`http-server`